davidrzs/sociaML/README.md

 ## Collaborating and Getting Involved

 If you have feature requests or want to co-develop this package please do not hesitate to reach out!

 ## Collaborators

 Developer
 - David Zollikofer zdavid@ethz.ch

+Previous Developers:
 - Loïc Cabon lcabon@ethz.ch

 Technical guidance by
 - [Elliott Ash](https://elliottash.com/)
 - [Aniket Kesari](https://www.aniketkesari.com/)